 |What is the name of the capital of Pallavas?||Kanchipuram was the capital of the Pallavas|

 |What are the temples built by Pallavas?||Shore Temple at Mahabalipuram and the Kanchi Kailasanathar Temple at Kanchipuram are famous temples that were constructed during the reign of Pallavas|

 - The origins of the Pallavas are shrouded in mystery.
 There are several theories propounded by historians.

-- Some historians say they are a branch of the Pahlavas of the Parthians who moved to the South.
+- Some historians say they are a branch of the Parthian people (a tribe from Iran) who gradually migrated to South India.